It is the blessing of the LORD that makes rich and He adds no sorrow to it.

 Who is the LORD ?

-When we see the word “Lord” all in uppercase as “LORD,” it refers to the personal name of God the Almighty.
+When we see the word “Lord” all in uppercase as “LORD,” it refers to the personal name of God.
 It appears first in the Bible in Exodus 3:13-15 where it translates as “I AM WHO I AM,” comprised of the Hebrew equivalent of the letters YHWH, the proper name of God.
-For many years YHWH has been transliterated at Yahweh or sometimes translated as Jehovah.
-Refer to Proverbs 19:17 to learn more.
+For many years YHWH has been transliterated at Yahweh.
+Sometimes it is translated as Jehovah, which combines the consonents of YHWH with the vowels of Adoni.

 Translation: makes rich, sorrow